hiveeyes/arduino/README.rst

 Ino_ is an alternative to the Arduino IDE, which let you use your favourite editor and compile from the commandline.
 To start over you simply install Ino_ on your system and recursively clone this repository.

+.. todo:: We don't use Ino any more, but switched to `Arduino-Makefile`_ instead.

 .. todo:: List and describe current flavors.